 While WordPress has had support for PHP 8 since version 5.6, it’s much harder to get theme and plugin developers to add support for PHP 8 as it might not be needed for their specific plugin and there’s still some time till PHP 7.4 becomes deprecated.

 Due to the large dependency on PHP in WordPress themes and plugins, simply changing your PHP version might cause some issues on your website and cause you to have downtime.

 Obviously, the only way to be sure that a certain theme or plugin is fully ready for PHP 8 is to contact the developers and ask the question, or check if they have this information listed on their website.

 However, apart from that, below, we will provide you with a robust method to check whether your website is compatible with PHP 8 before making the decision to upgrade.

 Cloning your website to a staging environment

 The most reliable method to check whether your website will break when upgrading to PHP 8 is to upgrade it to PHP 8 (who knew, right?).
-Doing this on your production site is not recommended as you can end up with some downtime.
+We do not recommend doing this on your production site as you can end up with some downtime.